Trimurti – Brahma, Vishnu and Shiva

 Hinduism comprises three major supreme deity Shiva, Vishnu and Shakti (also called as Devi).
-Hinduism being the oldest religion in the world invites worship of more than one god including Shiva, Vishnu, Shakti, Ganesha (the elephant god) and Surya (the sun god) among other gods and goddesses.
+Hinduism being the oldest religion in the world invites worship of more than one god including Shiva, Vishnu, Shakti, Ganesha (the elephant god), and Surya (the sun god) among others gods and goddesses.

 Trimurti (three forms) is a concept in Hinduism “in which the cosmic functions of creation, maintenance and destruction are personified by the forms of Brahma the creator, Vishnu the maintainer, preserver or protector and Shiva the destroyer or transformer.

 These three deities have also been called the Hindu triad or the “Great Trinity”, all having the same meaning of three in One.
 They are the different forms or manifestations of One person the Supreme Being.
 The main Hindu Trinity consists of Brahma the Creator, Vishnu the Preserver, and Shiva the Destroyer.

 Brahma is the creator god in the Trimurti of Hinduism.
 Brahma is often credited as the creator of the universe and various beings in it, several Puranas describe him as being born from a lotus emerging from the navel of the god Vishnu.